This alternative to training wheels might be easier for your kid to learn how to ride independently.

 But what if there was a way to get your child riding sooner?
 This is where balance bicycles come into play.
 They’re relatively new to the cycling community and it’s a great way to get your kid on a bike, right by your side.

-What is a balance bicycle?
+What is a balance bike?

 A balance bike, also known as a run bike, is a bicycle for kids to learn how to ride properly.
 They’re usually small in size and don’t have any foot pedals, chains, gear shifters, or freewheels — and children can start practicing around 1.5 years old.